jovialis/vu-course-planner/README.md

 1. ```yarn run dev```
 2. Visit [localhost:5002](http://localhost:5002) to see the website.
 3. Any changes you make to the codebase will be automatically loaded.

-NOTE: There is a bug where functions in the "Functions" directory are not being picked up due to issues with the Python venv setup...
-To be fixed!